Biophilia tour: Broadcasts and recordings

 After Björk dedicated "Declare Independence" to the Pussy Riot, Pitchfork posted a recording from the performance at Flow Festival in Helsinki.
-When the fifth Biophilia residency was announced in Paris, it was specified that the February 27, 2013, concert at the Cirque en Chantier would be filmed.
+When the fifth Biophilia residency was announced in Paris, it was specified that the 27 February 2013, concert at the Cirque en Chantier would be filmed.
 However, this was not realised.
 After the start of the residency in San Francisco, an Instagram account which was opened to follow the tour was followed by a three-part video diary of the behind the scenes and rehearsal of the San Francisco shows.
-The three videos were released on May 21, May 23 and May 25, respectively.
+The three videos were released on 21 May, 23 May and 25 May 2013, respectively.
 The Instagram account has posted several short videos of rehearsal and photos from the tour.
-The September 3, 2013 show at Alexandra Palace in London was recorded.
-On March 26, 2014, the recording was confirmed to have its worldwide debut at the 2014 Tribeca Film Festival on April 26, 2014.
-The film, aptly called Björk: Biophilia Live was directed by Peter Strickland and Nick Fenton.
-On November 24, 2014, the film was released as a video and live album in physical formats, and included a short documentary called "Biophilia at Miraikan", shot at the museum in Tokyo.
+The 3 September 2013 show at Alexandra Palace in London was recorded.
+On 26 March 2014, the recording was confirmed to have its worldwide debut at the 2014 Tribeca Film Festival on 26 April 2014.
+The film, called Björk: Biophilia Live was directed by Peter Strickland and Nick Fenton.
+On 24 November 2014, the film was released as a video and live album in physical formats, and included a short documentary called "Biophilia at Miraikan", shot at the museum in Tokyo.